What Is Class Rank in High School?

 What is a Good Class Rank for Ivy League Universities?

 In the context of Ivy League schools, like Yale and Harvard, a good class rank is typically one that places a student within the top 5-10% of their graduating class.
-It is crucial to understand that Ivy League admissions are highly competitive, with thousands of qualified applicants vying for a limited number of spots.
+It is crucial to understand that Ivy League school admissions are highly competitive, with thousands of qualified applicants vying for a limited number of spots.
 As a result, achieving a good class rank alone may not guarantee admission.

 Ivy League universities also evaluate an applicant’s overall profile, including standardized test scores, extracurricular activities, letters of recommendation, essays, and personal achievements.